wilsonmar/billboard/README.md

 5. SD card.
 Usually 4GB.
 Pre-installed ones were sold out http://swag.raspberrypi.org/products/noobs-8gb-sd-card
 6. USB console lead 3.3V cable from Adafruit.
 7. Case for Pi to attach to wall (behind TV)

 8. TV mount on wall.
 9. Optional: Wi-Fi adapter that supports the RTL8192cu chipset, and an external power supply.

 # Setup Raspberry Pi
-Unlike a PC or a Mac, one needs to do quite a bit more to configure the hardware, operating system.
+Unlike a PC or a Mac, one needs to do quite a lot more to configure the hardware and operating system.

 https://learn.adafruit.com/adafruit-raspberry-pi-lesson-1-preparing-and-sd-card-for-your-raspberry-pi?view=all